gromacs/gromacs/docs/user-guide/mdp-options.rst

    (true) Normalize the sum of density voxel values to one for the reference density as well as the simulated density.

+.. mdp:: density-guided-simulation-adaptive-force-scaling

+   (false) Adapt the force constant to ensure a steady increase in similarity between simulated and reference density.

+   .. mdp-value: false

+      Do not use adaptive force scaling.

+   .. mdp-value:: true

+      Use adaptive force scaling.

+.. mdp:: density-guided-simulation-adaptive-force-scaling-time-constant

+   (4) [ps] Couple force constant to increase in similarity with reference density with this time constant.
+Larger times result in looser coupling.

 User defined thingies
 ^^^^^^^^^^^^^^^^^^^^^